WillMatthews/ThomsonSolve/README.md

 This program hopes to use the cartesian product of 2-balls to gain a space advantage and be able to place more points inside the volume.
 A small modification that I will make soon is to place the points on the (n-1)-sphere.

+## How do I run this or view documentation?
+To view documentation run `pdflatex thomson.lhs`

+To compile for the program run `ghc -o thomson thomson.hs`

+Currently there is no `main` so you may want to just load into ghci `:l thomson`

 ## FAQs
 ### Why was this even made?